-4.2.2 Big M Values
+4.2.2.
+Big M values

-Both first stage and second stage problems given in Section 3 have big M values in their formulations.
-These values must be chosen carefully because having unnecessarily large M values can cause computational disadvantages in solving mixed integer programs (MIPs) since they lead to a weak LP relaxation.
+Both the first-stage and second-stage problems given in Section 3 have big M values in their formulations.
+These values must be chosen carefully because having unnecessarily large M values can cause computational disadvantages in solving MIPs since they lead to a weak LP relaxation.

-In our formulation, big M values provide upper bounds on the values of first stage decision variables, x and a, and second stage decision variables, w and s.
+In our formulation, big M values provide upper bounds on the values of first-stage decision variables, x and a, and second-stage decision variables, w and s.
 For the first stage constraints, (9) and (10), we let